Want a simple, cheap diet tip? Drink more water.

-Here are a few benefits you can expect when you focus on hydration as a foundational point in your weight loss efforts:
+Here are a few benefits of focusing on hydration as a foundational point in your weight loss efforts:

 When you feel the urge to reach for a snack, try drinking a tall glass of water instead.
-Give yourself 15-20 minutes after drinking the water before you decide whether a snack is necessary.
+Then, give yourself 15-20 minutes after drinking the water before you decide whether a snack is necessary.

 This can also help make it easier to stick to the right portion sizes when you do have a snack or meal.
-Which by sticking to the right portion sizes, it makes it easier to stay on track with your nutrition and ultimately help you reach your weight loss goals.
+Which makes it easier to stay on track with your nutrition, and ultimately help you reach your weight loss goals.